 And this is where secondary research reaches its limit.
 Because, you can’t find out new knowledge through secondary research.

-And taking that a step further, if it’s existing knowledge, that also means, you are not the only one with that knowledge.
+And taking that a step further, if it’s existing knowledge, that also means, you aren’t the only one with that knowledge.
 Other people, including your competitors can access that knowledge and use it.

 That doesn’t mean you should use it.
 Hey, we all like fast and free.

-And as we covered in our guide to the market research process, the three types of research approach don’t have to be mutually exclusive.
+And per our guide to the market research process, the three types of research approach don’t have to be mutually exclusive.
 You can combine secondary research with both qualitative and quantitative research to build a more rounded picture of your customers.

 But let’s assume, you’re only doing secondary research for now, how would you actually start, beyond putting questions into Google?